Sebas-h/documex/README.md

 1. `cd backend && python main.py`
 2. `cd frontend && npm run dev`

-### `test_repos/`
+### `example_dir/`

+This directory contains a small set of files and directories to test the application with.
-This directory contains (relatively small) open-source repositories which all contain markdown files at varying levels inside the respective repos.
+It contains markdown files at varying levels in the file tree, alongside other files.

-This is a good directory to try out the (somewhat) intended purpose of this application where you have a lot of repos with documentation (as markdown files) scattered about.
+This hopefully shows the (somewhat) intended purpose of this application where you have a lot of repos with documentation (as markdown files) scattered about.
 This application should make it a little bit nicer to navigate and discover these markdown files to give you a better overview of where which bit of documentation exists.